Arthur-musieba/pandas/README.md

 # pandas
-This is my data analysis set analyzed with python pandas and matplotlib
+This data set is analyzed with python pandas and matplotlib